 Field-hunting tip

-Look in metamorphic manganese deposits and alkaline igneous complexes country — that is the host setting where shigaite typically forms.
+Look in metamorphic manganese deposits and alkaline igneous complexes country, the host setting where shigaite typically forms.
 If you start seeing rhodochrosite, hausmannite, manganite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, hexagonal plates, rosettes habit, so train your eye for that shape before scanning the outcrop.